formsandflows/PACo/Components/New release/PACo_CommandBar_A.md

 #### Property "cmp_SelectedItems" of the component

-This property determine if 0, 1 or more than 1 items are selected in the details list component.
+This property determines if 0, 1 or more than 1 items are selected in the details list component.

 - #0# > Command bar items with "#0#" in their property "SelectedItems" are shown.
 - #1# > Command bar items with "#1#" in their property "SelectedItems" are shown.